zamantousif/tower-defence/README.md

 5. Once you have a terminal open in the build folder, run `cmake ..`
 6. If the files are created successfully, open `TowerDefense5.sln` in Visual Studio 2022.
 7. Build and run the project in Visual Studio 2022.
+8. To format the code, open a source file and hit `Ctrl+K, Ctrl+D` in Visual Studio.

 ## Linux